alexander0042/alexander0042.github.io/index.md

 3. Additional sources.
 The method developed here is largely source agnostic.
 Any weather forecast service that delivers data using grib files that wgrib2 can understand (all the primary ones) is theoretically capable of being added in.
 The NOAA North American Mesoscale [NAM](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/north-american-mesoscale-forecast-system-nam) model would provide higher resolution forecasts out to 4 days (instead of the 2 days from HRRR).
 The [Canadian HRDPS Model](https://weather.gc.ca/grib/grib2_HRDPS_HR_e.html) is another tempting addition, since it provides data at a resolution even higher than HRRR (2.5 km vs. 3.5 km)!
 The [European model](https://www.ecmwf.int/en/forecasts/datasets/catalogue-ecmwf-real-time-products) would be fantastic to add in, since it often outperforms the GFS model; however, the data is not open, which would add a significant cost.

 ## Changelog
+* October 4, 2021
+  * Still working on bringing the NBM datasource online, but in the meantime I fixed a couple issues with [cloud cover](https://github.com/alexander0042/pirate-weather-ha/issues/18) and [pressure](https://github.com/alexander0042/pirate-weather-ha/issues/14) data responses.
+  * The back end of this service is also getting more stable and predictable, so I've raised the free tier to 20,000 API calls/ month.
 * August 17, 2021
   * Fixed how the API returns calls for locations at the edge of the grid, identified [here](https://github.com/alexander0042/pirate-weather-ha/issues/9)
 * July 26, 2021: